myandrienko/sortkey/README.md

 Base64: every three octets of a timestamp are encoded into four base-64 characters.

-In out case, a timestamp is an integer representing the number of milliseconds since the UNIX epoch.
+In our case, a timestamp is an integer representing the number of milliseconds since the UNIX epoch.
 All such timestamps fit into 48 bits up to the year 9999, so we can safely encode them using eight base-64 characters.